-While the vitamins and minerals in beef burger are naturally produced and come perfectly packaged alongside co-factors and enzymes that allow for optimal absorption and use by your body.
+The vitamins and minerals in beef burger are naturally produced and come perfectly packaged alongside co-factors and enzymes that allow for optimal absorption and use by your body.

 With regards to vitamins and minerals in Impossible Burger vs. Beef, real, whole food meat wins out hands down.

 Impossible Burger vs. Beef Burger: Longevity

 Though there is no head-to-head study comparing the Impossible burger vs. Beef regarding longevity, we know that consuming more meat is strongly associated with longer life expectancy.